 Mitsui, JOGMEC join Arctic LNG-2

-Japanese trading house Mitsui & Co and state-owned Japan Oil, Gas and Metals National Corporation (JOGMEC) have signed a sales and purchase agreement with Russia’s Novatek for a 10% participation interest in the Arctic LNG 2 project.
+Japanese trading house Mitsui & Co and state-owned Japan Oil, Gas and Metals National Corporation (JOGMEC) have signed a sales and purchase agreement with Russia’s Novatek (NVTK.ME) for a 10% participation interest in the Arctic LNG 2 project.

 The share will be acquired through the Dutch Company, Japan Arctic LNG B.V., in which Mitsui has invested jointly with JOGMEC.
 The equity ratio of JOGMEC and Mitsui will be set at 75 percent and 25 percent respectively.